david3x3x3/solvers/README.md

 Programs for solving puzzles.

-thistlethwaite.py solve the Rubik's cube.
+thistlethwaite.py solves the Rubik's cube.